watts-jake/Spotify-Network-Visualization/README.md

 # Spotify-Network-Visualization

 similar_artists.py allows the user to visualize similar artists in a network using Spotify's API.
 The user can input an artist and chosse how many related artist they would like to see.
-They can also view artists related to those artist allowing exploration to fiund new artist.
+They can also view artists related to those artist allowing exploration to find new artist.
+Clicking on an artist displays their popularity and genre.

+The image below shows an example output.

 ![download](https://user-images.githubusercontent.com/89424278/157593098-399b868b-61f3-4c20-9fa9-75a85117f742.png)